Samsar4/Bug-Bounty-tips-from-Twitter/README.md

 # Bug Bounty Tips

-ℹ️  This is a collection of Bug Bounty Tips collected from security researchers and bug hunters on Twitter.
+- This is a collection of useful tips and tricks for bug bounty hunters collected from Twitter #BugBountyTip #BugBountyTips

 ***